• Skip to main content

 Committees

 The PA Chair approves committees as necessary.
 The Committees are a means by which parents contribute time and skills toward the betterment of the children and the WSCS.
-The PA Chair maintains a list of active Committees that include, but are not limited to: Class Parents, Parent Education, Festivals, Gardening, Volunteering, and Parent Initiatives.
+The PA Chair maintains a list of active Committees that include, but are not limited to: Class Parents, Parent Education, Festivals, Gardening, and Volunteering.

 The Committee Chairs also report on Committee activities to the Parent Association at PA meetings.
 By their nature, the Committees work with various bodies within the WSCS, providing support and activities as appropriate.